-Staff received training in safeguarding and knew how to recognise the signs of abuse and how to report concerns.
+Some staff had received training in safeguarding and knew how to recognise the signs of abuse and how to report concerns.
 The level of training for all staff required review.

 Staff were qualified for their roles.
 The practice had not completed all essential recruitment checks.